 If you made a bad call, apologize and adjust course.
 Be accountable always.
 Recognize that even the best laid plans may not always go the way you’ve hoped.
 This is why you have to ensure that you’re ready for any predictable errors that come your way.
 There will always be a 5% chance that your plan may not go the way you want it to be.

 Nobody’s perfect and you can’t win all the time.
 It’s best if you admit to your mistakes and never resort to excuses that displace the blame.

 It is better to do more than what is asked than doing things by the book.
 Step outside the proverbial box and jump in to help out when you’re good at something.
 If you know you have the skill-set that allows you to offer more, just do it and extend your hand to help.

 Are you great at marketing?
 Why not offer ideas, tips, and suggestions?
 A different set of eyes can provide fresh perspective to a project.

 These are just a few of the things you can do to improve your customer relationship.
 Practice good business etiquette at all cost and create a company culture that your clients will enjoy working with.

 If you keep customers happy, it not only brings in more income but also a positive perception towards you, your brand, and your team.

-Author Bio: The author of this post, Maria Espie Vidal, writes for TimeDoctor.com – a time tracking and productivity monitoring software designed for tracking hours and productivity of remote teams.
-Its goal is to help people stop wasting their time on distractions and instead finish what is important to them and their organization.
+Author Bio: Maria Espie Vidal writes for TimeDoctor – a software designed for tracking hours and productivity of remote teams.
+Its goal is to help people stop wasting time on distractions and finish on time what’s important to them and their organization.

 √ A Courteous Call: If You Enjoyed this, Please Share it on Facebook or Twitter or LinkedIn below.